 University of Texas Arlington Online NP Programs – FNP, PNP, AGNP

-The University of Texas Arlington (UTA) offers an MSN and Post-Master’s Certificate with a choice of five specializations: Family Nurse Practitioner (FNP), Pediatric Primary Care Nurse Practitioner (PNP-PC), Pediatric Acute Care Nurse Practitioner (PNP-AC), Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP), and Adult-Gerontology Acute Care Nurse Practitioner (AGACNP).
-UTA also offers an accelerated RN to MSN – FNP program.
+The University of Texas Arlington (UTA) offers an MSN and post-master’s certificate with a choice of five specializations: family nurse practitioner (FNP), pediatric primary care nurse practitioner (PNP-PC), pediatric acute care nurse practitioner (PNP-AC), adult-gerontology primary care nurse practitioner (AGPCNP), and adult-gerontology acute care nurse practitioner (AGACNP).
+There is also an RN-to-MSN pathway offered in all specializations.
 These programs do not require any campus visits.
 Nurse practitioner students must complete their clinical preceptorships at an approved facility located in an approved state of study.

 What to Expect from the University of Texas Arlington Online Nurse Practitioner Programs

-The streamlined application process includes submission of an online application, official transcripts, and proof of RN licensure.
+The streamlined application process includes the submission of an online application, official transcripts, and proof of RN licensure.
 Proof of English language proficiency may be required if applicable.
+See the next section regarding state restrictions for information about language proficiency.

 State Restrictions: UTA accepts students into the online NP programs from Arkansas, California, Florida, New Mexico, Texas, and Virginia.
 As a general rule, students outside of Texas should check with the College of Nursing and Health Innovation at The University of Texas – Arlington to make sure they are eligible for the nursing NP programs.
 In addition, prospective nursing students should contact the licensing board of their specific state of residence to determine if the program meets state requirements for NP licensure.